ioguix/pgsql-bloat-estimation/README.md

 ### Size of tables/indexes

-Small table or indexes (few pages) will certainly reports high bloat ratio.
+Small table or indexes (few pages) will certainly reports high bloat percentage.
 Each pages beeing 8kB, the less you have rows to fill them, the smaller they are, the more you will have natural spaces in there.